elliewix/archives-sql/01-selecting-data.md

 `SELECT * FROM pettigrew WHERE BoxNumber = 1;`.

+This won't work in SQLite Studio if you didn't set the data type to text.
+Otherwise you'll need to put all the matches in quotes.

 The `WHERE` keyword comes in after your `FROM` section and includes a conditioanl check.
 Note that we use `=` to represent an equality statement.

 You can also match strings here: